Noggin (brand): Websites

 The Noggin channel launched along with an interactive website, Noggin.com.
 It was first active from 1999 to 2009 and returned in 2015.
 The site featured games, blogs, printables, and fact sheets.
 The website was integrated into some of Noggin's earlier shows, like Sponk! and The URL with Phred Show, which featured viewer-submitted questions and artwork from Noggin.com.
 Throughout 2000, Bill Nye of Bill Nye the Science Guy answered questions asked by Noggin.com users between airings of his show.
 In 2001, Noggin launched "Chattervision", which allowed viewers to comment on different shows online and see their comments live on TV.

 One of the website's first games was the "Noggimation Station", which taught visitors about the animation process and allowed them to design their own animations, some of which were chosen to air on TV.
 Another website, called MyNoggin.com, was launched in October 2007.
 It was a subscription-based site that offered educational games and allowed parents to track their child's progress in different subjects.

 On September 4, 2024, the Noggin website, trademarks and content library were purchased from Paramount Global by Noggin's former CEO, Kristen Kane, though a separate company named Noggin Holdings, Inc. On October 3, Noggin's website was updated, featuring a green version of Noggin's 1999 logo over the message "Rebooting..." on a black background.
 On February 24, 2025, the website added a waitlist form where the user could sign up to "be the first to know when Noggin is back."
 In August 2025, the website became a guide to the relaunched Noggin app.

+In 2025, the relaunched company acquired Hello Wonder, an AI company.